audacioustux/audacioustux/src/content/blog/the-learning-to-learn-guide-for-software-engineers.md

 >
 > -- [Wikipedia](https://en.wikipedia.org/wiki/Mindset)

 Yah, such ingenuity to copy-paste from Wikipedia.
-But I think it's a good definition to start with.

-But personal subjective beliefs on what is ideal, right, or wrong - are not always consciously accessible, often hidden behind layers of cognitive biases and logical fallacies, not always possible to be expressed in human language, constantly changing, and often inconsistent with our other beliefs and actions.
+From the above definition, we may procede to label ourselves of having a "growth mindset" or a "fixed mindset", or etc. However, personal subjective beliefs on what is ideal, right, or wrong - are not always consciously accessible, often hidden behind layers of cognitive biases and logical fallacies, not always possible to be expressed in human language, constantly changing, and often inconsistent with our other beliefs and actions.

-So, the word "Mindset" vaguely refers to a set of beliefs, attitudes, and assumptions that we hold, and that influences our behavior.
+So, the word "Mindset" vaguely refers to a set of beliefs, attitudes, and assumptions that we appearently hold, and influences our behavior.
 What I mean by "Developing a mindset" in this context is - to embrace a set of beliefs, attitudes, and assumptions that I believe are conducive to learning.

 But the goal of "Learning" is also vague.
 What "exactly" you "want" to learn?
 I've quoted "exactly" because we're almost always not sure what we want to learn.
 Maybe you're very certain that you want to learn Software Engineering... hmmm, not precise enough.
 How 'bout Web Development, a subset of Software Engineering?
 Still not precise enough.
 How 'bout ReactJS...